omics-datascience/Benchmarks-GGCA-vs-WGCNA/Readme.md

 ## Description of response speed tests

-For these tests, subsets of the downloaded USCS XENA datasets of different sizes are used.
-The datasets are created with the script mentioned in section ***.

-A fixed 5 MB dataset with transcription data is used and compared with datasets of different sizes with gene expression modulation data (methylation data).
-The sizes of these datasets are 1, 10, 100, 500, 1000, 1500 and 2000 MB.

 The tests consist of running the correlations using WGCNA and different GGCA optimizations.
 Both algorithms were configured as follows: